 BZLAB

 Blockchain Model

-Blockchain technology is built upon a structure that integrates records and blocks.
-Here are the fundamental components that make up this structure:
+Blockchain technology is built on a structure in which records and blocks are integrated.
+Here are the key components that make up this structure:

-Records: Blockchain records contain all kinds of content information created on top of the relevant blockchain structure.
-Depending on design requirements, these records can include currency transfers, asset records, customer information, and other values.
-Specifically for virtual currencies, these records hold information about currency transfer transactions.
-All transfers made from one registered user to another registered user in the system are kept through these records.
-New transfer requests are also queued and recorded during the next transaction, taking their place.
+Records: Blockchain records contain any content information built on top of the relevant blockchain structure.
+Depending on the design requirements, these records may include money transfers, inventory records, customer information and other values.
+Especially for virtual currencies, these records contain money transfer information.
+All transfers from one registered user to other registered users in the system are captured through these records.
+New transfer requests are also queued and recorded in the next transaction queue.

-Blocks: Records are combined and processed into blocks at specific intervals.
-The criteria for the content of blocks and how many records they can hold are part of the blockchain design.
+Blocks: Records are written into blocks, which are periodically combined and processed.
+Criteria such as the content of the blocks and how many records they can hold are part of the blockchain design.
 Typically, cryptographic hash algorithms and digital signatures are used during the creation of a block.
-This is crucial to ensure the security and integrity of the blocks and represents the sequence of operations in which a new block is connected to the previous block and how the system is continually updated.
+This is important to ensure the security and integrity of the blocks and represents the sequence of operations by which a new block is linked to the previous block and the system is constantly updated.

-This structure forms the basic data structure that blockchain relies on.
-The sequential combination of records and their secure processing into blocks enables blockchain to function as a secure, transparent, and distributed ledger.
+This structure forms the basic data structure on which the blockchain is based.
+Sequentially combining records and securely processing them in blocks allows the blockchain to function as a secure, transparent and distributed ledger.

 Distributed

-Hash algorithms can be defined as follows without a technical explanation:
+Summary algorithms can be defined as follows without technical explanation:

-They are one-way functions that transform data of different lengths into a fixed length and produce the same output for the same input every time.
-These functions ensure that even a single character change in a text completely alters the text's hash.
-Hash functions are used to verify data integrity, making them of great importance in blockchain databases.
+They are one-way functions that convert data of different lengths to a fixed length and always produce the same output with the same input.
+These functions ensure that even a single character change in a text completely changes the text summary.
+Summary functions are used to check data integrity and are therefore of great importance in blockchain databases.

-In blockchain, when block summaries are created, the summary value of the previous block is added to the new block.
-This creates a structure where blocks are linked to each other, and each block is connected through a hash algorithm to the previous and next blocks.
-These connections ensure the integrity and history of any block can be verified.
-This is why this technology is called "blockchain," which means "blocks linked together."
+In blockchain, when creating block hashes, the hash value of the previous block is added to the new block.
+This creates a structure where blocks are interconnected and each block is linked to the blocks before and after it through the hash algorithm.
+Through these connections, the integrity and history of any block can be verified.
+This is why this technology is called "blockchain", which means "chained blocks".

-In blockchain technology, every participant retains a copy of all records from the beginning of the system.
-If records are altered, the hashes change, and this change can be detected by other participants.
-This eliminates the need for a trusted central database.
-Blockchain offers a distributed database system, where everyone can verify and trust the information, creating a transparent and reliable environment.
+In blockchain technology, each participant keeps a copy of all records from the start of the system.
+If records are changed, the summaries change and this change can be detected by other participants.
+This eliminates the need for a reliable centralized database.
+Blockchain offers a distributed database system, which allows anyone to verify and prove trustworthiness.

 Economics and Monetary Theory

 Bitcoin is closely related to economics and monetary theory.
-By creating a decentralized digital currency outside the traditional financial system and central banks, it established economic independence.
-Bitcoin's supply and demand dynamics are based on economic theory.
+It has achieved economic independence by creating a decentralized digital currency outside the traditional financial system and central banks.
+The supply and demand of Bitcoin works based on economic theory.

 Database Theory

-Blockchain redefined database theory.
-It replaced traditional centralized databases with a system where data is distributed and secured.
-This introduced an entirely new approach to databases.
+Blockchain has redefined database theory.
+Traditional centralized databases have been replaced by a system where data is held and secured in a distributed manner.
+This has brought a completely new approach to databases.

 Cryptography

+Blockchain technology is based on cryptography.
 Cryptography is used to secure data and supports the functioning of cryptocurrencies like Bitcoin.
-Cryptography plays a critical role in ensuring the security of user identities, transactions, and blocks.
+Cryptography plays a critical role in securing user identities, transactions and blocks.

 Game Theory

-The operation of Bitcoin is based on game theory, where players (miners) are incentivized, and the process of verifying transactions is competitive.
-Miners compete to verify transactions and create new blocks, which enhances the reliability of the system.
+Bitcoin's operating principle is based on a game-theoretic foundation that involves incentivizing players (miners) and how the transaction verification process works.
+Miners compete to verify transactions and create new blocks, which increases the reliability of the system.

+BZLAB